Prag8855/aab/content/guides/mietendeckel-repealed.md

 Date_created: 2021-04-15
 ---

 *This guide is old.
-It probably does not apply to you.*
+It probably does not apply to you.
+The Mietendeckel was repealed.
+Instead, you should apply the [[Mietpreisbremse]]*

 On April 15 2021, Berlin's rent cap (*Mietendeckel*) was declared unconstitutional.
 This means the *Mietendeckel* was never valid.
 If your rent was reduced because of the *Mietendeckel*, it could go back up.
 If you saved money with the *Mietendeckel*, you might have to give it back.